SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Sending-OnOff-Commands/SendingOnOffCommands.md

 ## 4. Conclusion

-In this hands-on, you learned how to send different ZCL command and how to handle the received command from the user application level.
-As well as how to install/uninstall different components for the application functionality to meet your needs.
+In this hands-on module, you learned how to send different ZCL commands and how to handle the received command from the user application level.
+As well as, how to install/uninstall different components in order for the application functionality to meet your needs.

 This hands-on also demonstrate how to view and analyze the data being transmitted in the Zigbee network using the Network Analyzer tool.